tsender/auv_gnc/README.md

 It is recommended that you place everything into a single launch file in one of your own ROS packages and pass the argument with the YAML file's path.
 See the `trans_ekf.launch` file for more details.

 ### How to launch the Guidance Controller node
 See  the `gc_config.yal` and `auv_config.yaml` as example files for the configurable parameters.
 Please read through these YAML files carefully.
+Please keep the `enable_integrator` field as `false` as this feature is untested.
 The Guidance Controller uses an action server to receive goal trajectories.
 Please see the `auv_msgs` package for the service file and its internal messages.
 When ready, do:

    roslaunch auv_gnc guidance_controller